katrpilar/KpiTrackr/NOTES.md

 				Toggl Options between: Goal_metric && Update (current_metric amount)

 Users/Members
-	Need to find a way to add members/users to a company Cannot view companies/kpis etc that they don't belong to Allow to add profile photo
+	Need to find a way to add members/users to a company (using invitable) Cannot view companies/kpis etc that they don't belong to Allow to add profile photo
 	Allow for indivuals to have/create KPIs that can only be seen on their profile page

+UX/UI
+	Make google Charts responsive